F-Gray/QCCSRC/README.md

 #### 2. Example with complex data

-The <i>InputFileReader</i> class also supports reading nested data structures, as shown in the following example
+The `InputFileReader` class also supports reading nested data structures, as shown in the following example

 2.1 <b>Input.txt</b>